space-pirates-llc/image_flux/README.md

 ## Notation

-- ImageFlux is a registered trademark of [SAKURA Internet Inc](https://www.sakura.ad.jp/).
+- ImageFlux is a registered trademark of [SAKURA Internet Inc.](https://www.sakura.ad.jp/).
-- Regarding the use of this gem, pixiv Inc and SAKURA Internet Inc makes no responsibility.
+- Regarding the use of this gem, pixiv Inc. and SAKURA Internet Inc. makes no responsibility.